RasmusRPaulsen/OutlierDetectionChallenge2024/README.md

 ## Outlier detection evaluations

+The detections are evaluated using metrics similar to the metrics used in binary classication tasks.
+They are defined using the:

+- The number of true positives (TP)
+- The number of false positives (FP)
+- The number of true negatives (TN)
+- The number of false negatives (FN)

+The metrics we compute are:

+- Accuracy
+- Precision
+- Recall
+- F1
+- Cohens Kappa

 ## The challenge score board

 You can see how your amazing methods is performing on the [challenge score board](http://fungi.compute.dtu.dk:8080/).